madand1/ASO/Trabajo con apt, aptitude, dpkg.md

  several interesting built-in capabilities.
  .
- This package contains the OpenBSD rewrite of netcat, including support for IPv6, proxies, and Unix sockets.'''
+ This package contains the OpenBSD rewrite of netcat, including support for IPv6, proxies, and Unix sockets.

+ '''

 - Para paquetes no instalados: